petershin/liferay-learn/docs/courses/latest/en/commerce-architect/building-the-b2c-storefront/creating-the-shop-page.md

 ## Adding the Products

-1. From the left menu, drag and drop a Sort widget from the Commerce section to the second module of the grid.
+1. From the left menu, drag and drop a *Sort* widget from the Commerce section to the second module of the grid.

-1. Right below this, drag and drop the Search Results widget, again from the Commerce section.
+1. Directly below this, drag and drop the *Search Results* widget, again from the Commerce section.

 1. Click *Publish*.

-With that you have a catalog page displaying all the products in the catalog.
+With that, you have a catalog page displaying all the products in the catalog.
 There's also a search bar to search for products along with several functioning facets.

 Next: [Creating a Product Details Page](./creating-a-product-details-page.md)